-The Award winner will receive a $500 Grant, free registration at the NWA Annual Meeting in Norfolk this September to present their paper, and a stipend of $500 to help cover travel and hotel expenses.
+The award winner receives a $500 Grant, free registration at the NWA Annual Meeting to present their paper, and a stipend of $500 to help cover travel and hotel expenses.

 Submission of Papers: Student papers should not exceed ten (10) pages including photographs and appendices.

 2015 — Not Awarded

 2014 — Jessica M. Tomaszewski, The University of Oklahoma, Norman, OK